 We are a registered investment adviser with the Securities and Exchange Commission.
 Our registration as an investment adviser does not imply any level of skill or training.
-The communications we provide to you, including this Brochure, contain information you can use to evaluate us (and other advisers), which should help you with your decision to hire us or to continue to maintain a mutually beneficial relationship.
+The communications we provide to you, including this Brochure, contain information you can use to evaluate us (and other advisers), which should help you with your decision to hire us or to continue to maintain a relationship with us.

 Item 2 – Material Changes

-The last annual update to the Form ADV Part 2A was filed on March 25, 2016, and the last interim amendment was filed on July 15, 2016.
-RiverFront has made the following material changes to the ADV Part 2A since the last annual filing.
+The last annual update to the Form ADV Part 2A was filed on March 30, 2022.
+Since the last annual filing, RiverFront has made the following changes to the Form ADV Part 2A:

-- If you would like another copy of this Brochure, you can either download it from the SEC website as indicated above or contact our Chief Compliance Officer, Karrie Southall, at 804-549-4813 or email@example.com.
+If you would like another copy of this Brochure, you can either download it from the SEC website as indicated above or contact our Chief Compliance Officer, Julie Gibbs, at 804-549-4808 or email@example.com.